 The Borough took the first step required by the Amended FHA by adopting the binding resolution and filing the declaratory relief action to establish the Fourth Round obligation.
 The Borough and the Planning Board will continue to comply with applicable law.

 Satisfaction of the Affordable Housing Obligation

-The Borough is addressing its affordable housing obligation through a variety of mechanisms including proposed inclusionary housing projects, a 100% affordable housing project and redevelopment zones to address the new construction obligation.
+The Borough is addressing its affordable housing obligation through a variety of mechanisms to address the unmet need obligation.